chaparalatharun/PromptedReels/README.md

 ## 🙌 Credits

-This project is a standalone rework by Tharun Chaparala, originally forked from a different codebase.
-Only `api/api.py` and `start_server.py` are retained; all other modules were redesigned or replaced.
+This project is a complete rework by **Tharun Chaparala**.
+Although originally forked, none of the original code remains — even `api/api.py` and `start_server.py` were rewritten from scratch.

----